BG-Blogs/SentimentAnalysisInPBIWithSSMLS/README.md

-# Sentiment Analysis in Power BI via SQL Server Machine Learning Services
+# Sentiment Analysis in Power BI via SQL Server Machine Learning Services using R and Python

 The database you need to recreate the example used in the blog can be found in the database folder in this repo.
 The example was done using R but if you want to use Python instead then you need to make sure the the Python version of the pre-trained models are installed.
 The instructions to install the Python version can be found here.
 Also you need to replace step 3 in the blog with the instructions that follows.